layer-3/docs/docs/legacy/resources/legal/general-t-and-c.md

 **4. Your Eligibility to Use the Website and the Services**

 4.1 **Your Representations and Warranties** \
-You represent and warrant to the Operator on the date of your acceptance or deemed acceptance of these Terms and each day on which you access the Website and/or utilize the Services, in each case with reference to the facts and circumstances existing at such date, as follows:&#x20;
+You represent and warrant to the Operator on the date of your acceptance or deemed acceptance of these Terms and each day on which you access the Website and/or utilize the Services, in each case with reference to the facts and circumstances existing at such date, as follows:

 a) that, if you are an individual user, you are 21 years of age or older and that you have the capacity to contract under applicable Laws.

-b) that, if you are registering to use or using the Website on behalf of a legal entity, (i) such legal entity is duly organized and validly existing under the applicable laws of the jurisdiction of its organization; and (ii) you are duly authorized by such legal entity to act on its behalf.&#x20;
+b) that, if you are registering to use or using the Website on behalf of a legal entity, (i) such legal entity is duly organized and validly existing under the applicable laws of the jurisdiction of its organization; and (ii) you are duly authorized by such legal entity to act on its behalf.

 c) that you understand the risks associated with using the Website, that you are not prohibited or restricted from using the Website by these Terms, that you are not otherwise prohibited by applicable Laws from using the Website and that you have had the opportunity to seek legal, accounting, taxation and other professional advice regarding these Terms of Service and the Services;

-d) that you will not use the Website or any Services in order to conceal or disguise the origin or nature of proceeds of crime or terrorist financing, or to further, any breach of applicable AML Laws or CTF Laws, or to deal in any unlawful Digital Assets, Fiat Currencies, property, funds, or proceeds;&#x20;
+d) that you will not use the Website or any Services in order to conceal or disguise the origin or nature of proceeds of crime or terrorist financing, or to further, any breach of applicable AML Laws or CTF Laws, or to deal in any unlawful Digital Assets, Fiat Currencies, property, funds, or proceeds;

-e) that you will not trade or otherwise transact on the Website or use any Services with anything other than Fiat Currencies, or Digital Assets that have been legally obtained by you and that belong to you;&#x20;
+e) that you will not trade or otherwise transact on the Website or use any Services with anything other than Fiat Currencies, or Digital Assets that have been legally obtained by you and that belong to you;

-f) that you are currently in compliance with, and must, at your own cost and expense, comply with all Laws that relate to or affect the Services conducted under these Terms of Service;&#x20;
+f) that you are currently in compliance with, and must, at your own cost and expense, comply with all Laws that relate to or affect the Services conducted under these Terms of Service;

-g) that you consent to any and all tax and information reporting under AML Laws, CTF Laws, Anti-Corruption Laws, Economic Sanctions Laws, Tax Information Exchange Laws or other tax Laws as the Operator may reasonably determine;&#x20;
+g) that you consent to any and all tax and information reporting under AML Laws, CTF Laws, Anti-Corruption Laws, Economic Sanctions Laws, Tax Information Exchange Laws or other tax Laws as the Operator may reasonably determine;

-h) that neither you nor any of your Affiliates shall use any Digital Assets, Fiat Currencies, property, proceeds or funds subject to the Services of the Website directly or indirectly (i) on behalf of or for the benefit of a Prohibited Person or any Person subject to the jurisdiction of a Prohibited Jurisdiction, except where authorized under any Government Approval or not restricted by applicable Laws; (ii) in violation of or as prohibited, restricted, or penalized under applicable Economic Sanctions Laws; or (iii) in any way that would violate, be inconsistent with, penalized under, or cause the omission of filing of any report required under applicable AML Laws, CTF Laws, or Economic Sanctions Laws;&#x20;
+h) that neither you nor any of your Affiliates shall use any Digital Assets, Fiat Currencies, property, proceeds or funds subject to the Services of the Website directly or indirectly (i) on behalf of or for the benefit of a Prohibited Person or any Person subject to the jurisdiction of a Prohibited Jurisdiction, except where authorized under any Government Approval or not restricted by applicable Laws; (ii) in violation of or as prohibited, restricted, or penalized under applicable Economic Sanctions Laws; or (iii) in any way that would violate, be inconsistent with, penalized under, or cause the omission of filing of any report required under applicable AML Laws, CTF Laws, or Economic Sanctions Laws;

-i) that you have not (i) violated; (ii) been fined, debarred, sanctioned, the subject of Economic Sanctions-related restrictions, or otherwise penalized under; (iii) received any oral or written notice from any Government concerning actual or possible violation by you under; or (iv) received any other report that you are the subject or target of sanctions, restrictions, penalties, or enforcement action or investigation under, any applicable Laws, including, but not limited to, AML Laws, CTF Laws, Anti-Corruption Laws, or Economic Sanctions Laws;&#x20;
+i) that you have not (i) violated; (ii) been fined, debarred, sanctioned, the subject of Economic Sanctions-related restrictions, or otherwise penalized under; (iii) received any oral or written notice from any Government concerning actual or possible violation by you under; or (iv) received any other report that you are the subject or target of sanctions, restrictions, penalties, or enforcement action or investigation under, any applicable Laws, including, but not limited to, AML Laws, CTF Laws, Anti-Corruption Laws, or Economic Sanctions Laws;

-j) that neither you nor any of your Affiliates are (i) itself or owned (beneficially or of record) or controlled by a Sanctioned Person; (ii) involved in any transaction, transfer, or conduct, whether or not by using or receiving the Services from any Digital Assets Wallet or Digital Assets Address, that is likely to result in you or your Associates becoming a Sanctioned Person; (iii) residing or domiciled in, or transferring Digital Assets, Fiat Currencies, funds, or property to, from, or through any Digital Assets Wallet, or Digital Assets Address, or engaging in any transaction on the Website from a Prohibited Jurisdiction; or (iv) a Government or Government Official of a Prohibited Jurisdiction;&#x20;
+j) that neither you nor any of your Affiliates are (i) itself or owned (beneficially or of record) or controlled by a Sanctioned Person; (ii) involved in any transaction, transfer, or conduct, whether or not by using or receiving the Services from any Digital Assets Wallet or Digital Assets Address, that is likely to result in you or your Associates becoming a Sanctioned Person; (iii) residing or domiciled in, or transferring Digital Assets, Fiat Currencies, funds, or property to, from, or through any Digital Assets Wallet, or Digital Assets Address, or engaging in any transaction on the Website from a Prohibited Jurisdiction; or (iv) a Government or Government Official of a Prohibited Jurisdiction;

 k) that neither you nor any of your Associates have directly or indirectly offered, promised, given, or authorized any payment, or offered, promised, given, or authorized the giving of anything else of value, including, but not limited to, any Digital Assets or Fiat Currencies, to a Government Official or individual employed by another entity in the private sector in violation of any applicable Anti-Corruption Laws;

-l) that you will not falsify any Digital Assets Wallet or registration or administration details provided to the Operator;&#x20;
+l) that you will not falsify any Digital Assets Wallet or registration or administration details provided to the Operator;

-m) that you will not falsify or materially omit any information or provide misleading or inaccurate information requested by the Operator in the course of, directly or indirectly relating to, or arising from your activities on the Website or use of any Services, including, but not limited to, at registration or during administration or other due diligence processes, and that if any information provided to the Operator becomes incorrect or outdated, including, but not limited to, information relating to your beneficial ownership, you will promptly provide corrected information to the Operator;&#x20;
+m) that you will not falsify or materially omit any information or provide misleading or inaccurate information requested by the Operator in the course of, directly or indirectly relating to, or arising from your activities on the Website or use of any Services, including, but not limited to, at registration or during administration or other due diligence processes, and that if any information provided to the Operator becomes incorrect or outdated, including, but not limited to, information relating to your beneficial ownership, you will promptly provide corrected information to the Operator;

-n) that you shall employ reasonable anti-virus, anti-malware and other software and techniques to protect you and your Digital Assets Wallet from being the victim of a hack or of other malicious actions, so as to protect the integrity of your Digital Assets Wallet and to keep such Digital Assets Wallet and the access to the Website out of the reach of other Persons;&#x20;
+n) that you shall employ reasonable anti-virus, anti-malware and other software and techniques to protect you and your Digital Assets Wallet from being the victim of a hack or of other malicious actions, so as to protect the integrity of your Digital Assets Wallet and to keep such Digital Assets Wallet and the access to the Website out of the reach of other Persons;

-o) that you acknowledge and agree that Fiat Currencies, Digital Assets or other property reflected in your Digital Assets Wallet are not segregated assets held in your name or for your benefit but reflected only in the books and records of the Operator;&#x20;
+o) that you acknowledge and agree that Fiat Currencies, Digital Assets or other property reflected in your Digital Assets Wallet are not segregated assets held in your name or for your benefit but reflected only in the books and records of the Operator;

 p) that you acknowledge and agree that any trading or other instructions received or undertaken through your login credentials or from your authorized email address on file with the Operator are deemed to be valid, binding, and conclusive, and that the Operator may act upon those instructions without any liability or responsibility attaching to it;

-q) that you will fairly and promptly report all income associated with your activity on the Website pursuant to applicable Laws and pay any and all taxes thereon;&#x20;
+q) that you will fairly and promptly report all income associated with your activity on the Website pursuant to applicable Laws and pay any and all taxes thereon;

 r) that you will accurately and promptly inform the Operator if you know or have reason to know whether any of the foregoing representations or warranties no longer is correct or becomes incorrect.

 4.2 **Due Diligence, Anti-Money Laundering and Counter-Terrorist Financing**.
 The Operator is committed to providing safe, compliant, and reputable services to identify, detect, prevent, and report on money laundering, terrorist financing, and other improper activities under applicable AML Laws, CTF Laws, Anti-Corruption Laws, and Economic Sanctions Laws.
 Accordingly, the Operator insists on a comprehensive and thorough user due diligence process implementation and ongoing analysis and reporting.
 By agreeing to these Terms, you shall affirmatively certify that (i) you are not a Prohibited Person and (ii) are not utilizing a Digital Assets Wallet for the benefit of a Prohibited Person, and (iii) must provide promptly all information requested and necessary to satisfy due diligence requirements and obligations pursuant to applicable Laws and the compliance policies or procedures of the Operator or any of its Associates.
 The Operator reserves the right to bar transactions from or to, to undertake enhanced due diligence, or to freeze, suspend or terminate the administration of Services, or the creation or administration of any Digital Assets Wallet for or with, any user for any reason (or for no reason) at any time, subject to any limitations imposed by applicable Laws.
 Without limiting the generality of the foregoing, this includes, but is not limited to, any transfer, transaction, business, or dealing with

-a) a Sanctioned Person;&#x20;
+a) a Sanctioned Person;

 b) a Prohibited Jurisdiction or a citizen or resident of, Government or Government Official of, or Person in or subject to the jurisdiction of, any Prohibited Jurisdiction;

-c) a Person from or in any jurisdiction that does not meet international AML–CTF standards;&#x20;
+c) a Person from or in any jurisdiction that does not meet international AML–CTF standards;

-d) a Person that is a Government Official or Politically Exposed Person;&#x20;
+d) a Person that is a Government Official or Politically Exposed Person;

-e) a Person that presents a risk of any exposure to penalties, sanctions, or other liabilities under AML Laws, CTF Laws, Anti-Corruption Laws, Economic Sanctions Laws, or tax Laws that may apply;&#x20;
+e) a Person that presents a risk of any exposure to penalties, sanctions, or other liabilities under AML Laws, CTF Laws, Anti-Corruption Laws, Economic Sanctions Laws, or tax Laws that may apply;

-f) a U.S. Person;&#x20;
+f) a U.S. Person;

 g) a Person that the Operator determines is acting in the United States or territory or insular possession of the United States (whether or not by, to, through, or from a U.S. Financial Institution) in violation of, causing any other Person, including, but not limited to, any of the Associates, to violate, attempting or conspiring to violate, or evading or circumventing these Terms of Service or applicable Laws; and